Keep your social presence active and save time by planning, preparing, and scheduling out your posts with Hootsuite.

 After your posts are scheduled, go to Publisher to view your currently scheduled or past scheduled posts in the Hootsuite Planner.
 Here you can edit, reschedule, or delete content.
 To learn more, see Manage your scheduled content.

-With the Planner, you can see your scheduled posts at a glance, streamline approvals, and collaborate with your team in real time.
-To learn more, see View and manage scheduled posts using Planner.
+With the Planner, you can see your scheduled posts at a glance, streamline approvals, and collaborate with your team in real-time.
+To learn more, see View and manage scheduled content using Planner.

 Exporting scheduled or past scheduled posts

-Your posts can be exported from the list view of the Scheduled or Past Scheduled sections of the Publisher.
+Your posts can be exported from the list view of the Scheduled or Past Scheduled sections of the Publisher under Content.
 Free Hootsuite accounts have access to the Scheduled list view only.
 You can export into one of four comma-separated values (.csv) file formats, and you can export Google .csv files into a Google calendar.